26 Feb Can Diabetes Cause Infertility in Women?

 Controlling Diabetes is the Key

 Now that it’s clear that even diabetic women can get pregnant, it’s important to keep the disease under control before trying to achieve pregnancy naturally.
-In fact, even centers offering the finest test tube baby treatment India has suggest a curbing of the diabetes before any treatment is started.
+In fact, even centers offering the finest test tube baby treatment with the highest success rate of IVF in India has suggested a curbing of diabetes before any treatment is started.
 This helps regularize all your reproductive functions, which coincides with your attempts at getting pregnant.

 - Body checkup & plan accordingly